6.23.2025 Special Commission Agenda

 NEWS & NOTES

-• Blessings, Pray, be Grateful and Respectful,
+Blessings, Pray, be Respectful and Grateful,

 Dave